Frequently Asked Questions

 [Answer for C-level execs] Since Anacode still stores its data in AWS S3, Anacode reliability and durability are equivalent to AWS S3 or durability.

-Why should large companies trust their data to Anacode, a tiny little start-up?
+Why should large companies trust their data to Anacode, a small start-up?

 Anacode’s founder, Al Wegener, has been in tech for 35+ years.
 If you met him, you’d know that he is a dependable, reliable guy.
 His goal since founding Anacode Labs, Inc. in 2015 is to make Cloud storage compressed storage, everywhere.
 Anacode plans to become a huge revenue enterprise with great name recognition in less than 12 months.